replicatedhq/kots.io/content/kotsadm/installing/system-requirements.md

 ## Kubernetes Version Compatibility

-Each release of KOTS maintains compatability with the current Kubernetes version, and the 2 most recent versions at the time of its release.
+Each release of KOTS maintains compatibility with the versions of Kubernetes supported by [kURL](https://kurl.sh) at the time of the KOTS release.
-This includes support against all patch releases of the corrersponding Kubernetes version.
+This includes support against all patch releases of the corresponding Kubernetes version.

 | KOTS Version(s) | Kubernetes Compatibility |
 |-----------------|--------------------------|